liaochunyang/liaochunyang.github.io/_pages/about.md

 You can find my completed CV <a href="https://github.com/liaochunyang/liaochunyang.github.io/blob/gh-pages/cv.pdf" target="_blank">here</a>.
 (Last Updated: Aug 2026)

+Students interested in my research are welcome to get in touch.

 <!-- Education
 =====
 * Ph.D in Mathematics, Texas A&M University, 2018 - 2023